 First, let me start with that 3 weeks in Morocco are not enough!
 However, if it’s well planned a 3 weeks Morocco trip itinerary will take you to the highlights of this crazy country.

-Morocco, I believe is a place like no other, so colourful, so beautiful, so crazy, so diverse…
+Morocco, I believe is a place like no other, so colorful, so beautiful, so crazy, so diverse…

 When I was planning my trip to Morocco, my plans were constantly changing almost until the end.
 I bought my tickets one week more or less before my departure.